Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Conclusion and Limitation

-In our work, we approach the reasoning tasks from other points of view.
+In our work, we approach reasoning tasks from other perspectives.
 We care about accuracy and want a more precise explanation of the reasoning process.
-We have verified that HoT can work efficiently on arithmetic and common sense reasoning tasks and provide a clear description intuitively.
+Therefore, HoPC use a hint chain to guide LLMs to generate pseudo code for sub-questions and execute them step by step.
+We have verified that HoPC can work efficiently on arithmetic and common-sense reasoning tasks and provide a clear description intuitively.
 Although LLMs are black boxes, we tried to explain them with a prompt approach.